anjalichennupati/Comparative_Analysis_of_Bitcoin_Price_Prediction_Models_LSTM_BiLSTM_ARIMA_and_Transformers/README.md

 This project focuses on Bitcoin price prediction using various deep learning and statistical models, including Long Short-Term Memory (LSTM), Bidirectional LSTM (BiLSTM), Autoregressive Integrated Moving Average (ARIMA), and Auto-regressive Encoder-Decoder Transformers.
 By leveraging these techniques, the project aims to analyze historical Bitcoin price data and forecast future price trends with improved accuracy.

 The proposed approach is tested on a dataset from Yahoo Finance, spanning 10 years of Bitcoin price data.
 The study demonstrates that the Transformer-based model outperforms traditional approaches, achieving the highest prediction accuracy with an **R² score of 0.9941**.
-Below is an overview of the methodology and results.
 Below is an overview of the analysis, along with sample outputs and results.
 This project was done in May' 2024.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)